Technology Requirements / Technical Skills for online courses

 The revolution in information technologies has transformed nearly every aspect of campus life.
 Ideally, students should possess a wide variety of computer skills upon entering UNG.
 However, recognizing the diversity of incoming students' experiences with such technologies, the University offers the following list of computer/information technology skills as a guide.
 Proficiency in the following listed skills will contribute to a student’s academic success at UNG.

-You can expect a different "classroom" experience than a traditional student.
+You can expect a different "classroom" experience than a traditional student will have.

 To ensure you are fully prepared for your online courses, below is a list of expectations and requirements.

-Students in an online or hybrid program should be comfortable with and possess these skill sets:
+Students in an online or hybrid program should possess and be comfortable with these skill sets:

 - Critical thinking skills